fnabinash/rust-practice/QUICK_LINKS.md

 -  [Create a module to organize functions for mathematical operations and use it in a main program.](02-intermediate-rust/07_modules/modules_01/src/main.rs)
 -  [Implement a program that uses a module to organize functions for file handling and use it in a main program.](02-intermediate-rust/07_modules/modules_02/src/main.rs)
 -  [Write a program that creates a module to organize functions for string processing and use it in a main program.](02-intermediate-rust/07_modules/modules_03/src/main.rs)
--  Create a module to organize functions for error handling and use it in a main program.
+- Create a module `geometry` with submodules `shapes` and `operations`.
--  Implement a program that uses a module to organize functions for working with collections (`Vector`, `HashMap`) and use it in a main program.
+- Experiment with `pub` to control visibility of functions and structs.
--  Write a program that creates a module to organize functions for networking (e.g., making HTTP requests) and use it in a main program.
+- Create a library crate with a module `utils` containing utility functions.
--  Create a crate for common utilities (e.g., logging, configuration) and use it in a project.
+- Create a binary crate that uses the library crate you made.
--  Implement a program that creates a module to organize functions for working with dates and times and use it in a main program.
+- Re-export items from a submodule to the parent module using `pub use`.
--  Write a program that creates a crate to provide a library of functions for data serialization (e.g., JSON, XML) and use it in a project.
+- Write integration tests for your library crate in the `tests` directory.
--  Create a program that uses a third-party crate (e.g., `serde`, `regex`) and organizes the code into modules.
+- Use Cargo feature flags to conditionally compile different modules.

 ### 3. **Advanced Rust(40%)**